 Many of Lima's once-grand colonial mansions have fallen into a sad state of disrepair.
 Others, however, have been lovingly preserved, complete with the furnishings and personal effects of their original owners.
 Most are open to the public by appointment only or through tour agencies, but history buffs (and interior designers) will find the extra pre-planning worthwhile.

 Those not to miss include Casa di Aliaga, a block north of the Plaza de Armas, which was the former residence of Jerónimo de Aliaga, one of Pizarro’s conquistadors and now the oldest house in the Americas.
-One block northwest lies Casa de Oquendo, a 19th-century mansion complete with watchtower, while just south of the plaza, you’ll find Palacio Torre Tagle, a 1730 mansion with finely carved wooden balconies that’s now home to the Peruvian Ministry of Foreign Affairs
+One block northwest lies Casa de Oquendo, a 19th-century mansion complete with watchtower, while just south of the plaza, you’ll find Palacio Torre Tagle, an 18th-century mansion with finely carved wooden balconies that’s now home to the Peruvian Ministry of Foreign Affairs.

 Admire the Cityscape From Cerro San Cristobal

-One of Lima's most prominent landmarks, the hill of Cerro San Cristóbal, rises up to the northeast of downtown Lima.
+One of Lima's most prominent landmarks, the hill of Cerro San Cristóbal, rises to the northeast of downtown Lima.
 If you want a panoramic view of the city, this is where to go.
-Take a taxi or a tour bus from the Plaza de Armas (walking here isn’t particularly safe); from the top, you can see right across the city and all the way out to sea – at least on a clear day.
+Take a taxi or a tour bus from the Plaza de Armas (walking here isn’t particularly safe).
+From the top, you can see right across the city and all the way out to sea—at least on a clear day.
 Thick coastal fog can severely obscure the view, so pick your moment wisely, while a tour in the late afternoon allows for views enhanced by the twinkling lights of the city below.

 Sample Peru’s Ubiquitous Cocktail: The Pisco Sour